 #2 Find & use grounding techniques.

 I have successfully guided myself, and several others, through managing different aspects of anxiety using my Anxiety Cards.
-I originally created them to use during panic attacks, so they work well as a grounding technique for this purpose.
+I originally created them to use during panic attacks, so they work well as a grounding technique for this purpose, but I also created some specifically for Mask Anxiety, too.
 You can find them here (completely free to access,) on my Anxiety Card page.
 If those won’t work for you (because people are different, it’s okay,) there are many other methods out there.
 I’ve listed links to some relevant articles to help you find something useful.